Master of Arts in Performance Studies

 Credit Requirements

-A minimum of 36 semester credit hours of approved courses is required for the non-thesis option Master of Arts degree.
+A minimum of 36 semester credit hours of approved courses and research is required for the thesis option Master of Arts in Performance Studies.
+A thesis option degree plan must include 6 credit hours of PERF 691 (Research).

 Limitations on Credits and Coursework